UpDown Desks Australia Blog

 What Are the Pros and Cons of Melamine vs. Solid Wood for Desktops?

-Melamine desktops are budget-friendly, easy to clean, and available in various colors.
-However, they lack the natural beauty and durability of solid wood.
+Melamine desktops are budget-friendly, easy to clean, and available in various colours.
+However, they do not rival the natural beauty and durability of solid wood.
 Solid wood desktops offer a timeless look, durability, and the ability to be refinished, but they are generally more expensive and require more maintenance.